 We have successfully defended Internet sex crimes by employing forensic computer experts who can testify that images can and do arrive on computers unnoticed by the machine’s owner.

 Of course, the best defense is to never have conversations of any type with children or people posing as children, under 15.
 You must never exchange or request photos of children under the age of 18, clothed or unclothed.
 It is not advisable to suggest playing or participate in role playing with anyone in the role of a child, as well.
 Clever Castle Rock police tactics can result in internet-based sexual assault charges and a sex offender designation.
 This results in sex offender treatment.
 Read our sex offender management board common questions and answers.

 Anyone contacted by the Denver police should immediately contact our office for advice governing your particular circumstances.
 The police will move swiftly to obtain a search warrant, and you must likewise move swiftly in your defense.

 Counselors, Pastors And Teachers Are Mandatory Reporters In Colorado

 As a Christian criminal defense law firm, our office often receives calls from pastors, teachers and church counselors referring their church members.
 Remember, mandatory reporting laws in Colorado related to sex, internet sex crimes, and child protection mean that you cannot disclose a sex offense to your pastor or counselor without them calling the police.
 You can only speak in confidence to a criminal defense attorney.
 There are some limited exceptions for telling pastors, so speak to us first.

-Call or email O'Malley and Sawyer, LLC, to schedule a free consultation with a Denver or Colorado criminal defense attorney.
+Call or email Sawyer Legal Group, LLC, to schedule a free consultation with a Denver or Colorado criminal defense attorney.
 We represent the accused throughout the state of Colorado.